 Presented by John Kenny, Big Train Farm

-The sixth annual (2017) spring course for farmers, gardeners, and others interested in the world of soil and plant health and function.
-This course covers foundational and current soil science, crop science, and soil maintenance principles with a focus on organic-farming methodology.
+The twelfth annual (2023) spring course for farmers, gardeners, and others interested in the world of soil and plant health and function.
+This course covers foundational and current soil science, crop science, and soil maintenance principles with a focus on organic/regenerative/sustainable farming methodology.

 For Who?
 This material will be accessible and stimulating for any kind of grower from any background (farming, gardening, etc).
 Although the material may be challenging for the beginner it will be presented with an introductory focus.

 How Do I Register?
 Please make sure you are available for both days of class before registering.
 They are complementary.
-Then e-mail us (email@example.com) and we will register you for the course!
+Register using Eventbrite here: Soil

 Class One Physical, Chemical, Biological Nature of Soil

 * Physical Structure and Intro to Scale – delving into the basic, foundational structure of soil and it’s New England natural history.
-Scale is an important issue when dealing with soil due to it’s microscopic nature.
+Scale is an important issue when dealing with any life science topic.
+Due to soil’s microscopic nature a basic understanding of scale is crucial.

 * Cation Exchange – An understanding of how soil functions is partly concerned with how elemental nutrition is held (or sorbed) onto soil minerals and organic matter.
 Cation and Anion exchange capacity will help us understand where our mineral nutrition resides in soil.

 * Organic Matter, Origins, Form and Function – What is soil organic matter exactly?
 Where does it come from and how does it impact our soil?
-Why does it seem so important to organic agriculture?
-We will look in detail at how organic matter matters to soil productivity and function and how to maintain it.
+Why does is it so emphasized in organic agriculture?
+We will look in detail at how organic matter matters to soil productivity and function and how to build and maintain it.

-* Rhizosphere, Phyloplane, Intro to Microbial Life – The wonderfully complex world of soil life is introduced here.
+* Rhizosphere and Intro to Microbial Life – The wonderfully complex world of soil life is introduced here.
 How it fits into the mineral, air, and water categories of soil composition will be discussed.

-* Mycorrhizae – The particular role of fungi in the soil will be introduced in class one and expanded on in class three and four.
+* Mycorrhizae and Soil Fungi – The particular role of fungi in the soil will be introduced in class one and expanded on in class three and four.

 * Chemical Nutrition, Form and Function – Now that we understand the constituents of soil we will examine the role they play in plant growth.
 What are the building blocks of plants?
 All the plant nutritional elements besides carbon, oxygen, and hydrogen are supplied either exclusively or primarily from the soil.
 This class will focus on the way plants thrive with proper elemental nutrition.

 * From Elements to Compounds to Tissues – From the reaction of photosynthesis plants build their own metabolic compounds and tissues.
 How do soil nutrients fit into this web of biology?
-Where does, for instance, sulfur or calcium exist and function once it is taken up by a plant?
+Where does, for instance, sulfur or calcium exist and function once it is taken up by plant roots?

 * Nutrient Mobility in Plants – Observing nutrient mobility (or how nutrients are translocated around a plant) is an important way for us to understand plant health and productivity.
 Why are some nutrients mobile and some not?
 What does this tell us about, say, our crop health?

 * Plant Health, Immunity, and Nutrition – Organic farming philosophy holds that promoting a healthy plant can reduce or completely exclude pest and disease pressure.
-We will explore this controversial topic and discuss the role nutrition plays in plant immunity
+We will explore this controversial topic and discuss the role nutrition plays in plant “immune systems.”

 * Growing Practices, Effect on Soil, Plants – We will briefly introduce the role farming practices have on soil and crop health.
 How do we improve our methods in order to grow better crops?
 We will explore this topic in detail in classes three and four…